cctweaker/ESPlights/README.md

 # ESPlights

-MQTT controlling software for the beta version of 16 channel lights controller provided by https://3dstar.ro
+MQTT controlling software for the beta version of the 16 channel lights controller provided by https://3dstar.ro

 # Features

 - secure MQTT connection, Let's Ecrypt CA cetificate already loaded
 - topic structure for building control: location/device/+
-- lights state saved and recovered on restart
+- lights state saved and recovered on restart from MQTT server
-- on / off / toggle command for each channel
+- on / off / toggle commands for each channel
-- separate status topic for each channel
+- separate status topic for each channel to show current channel state
 - main and backup WiFi connections
 - secured, no access point is presented in case both WiFi connections are unavailable
 - no web access, just pure MQTT